joacorapela/rsmf2025/application/applicationLarger.md

 :   Release the package.
 (1 week)

-3.25ex 1ex .2ex -1em Milestones and Indicators:
+Milestones and Indicators:

 ldsCE_m1/i1:

-:   Core functionality accessible from C\#, with examples from
+:   Core functionality accessible from C#, with examples from
-    `lds-ctrl-est` replicated in C\# and shared on GitHub.
+    `lds-ctrl-est` replicated in C# and shared on GitHub.

 ldsCE_m2/i2: